zimmertr/TJs-Kubernetes-Service/README.md

-# TKS
+# TJ's Kubernetes Service

 ## Summary

-TKS, or *TJ's Kubernetes Service*, is an IaC project that is used to deliver Kubernetes to Proxmox.
-Across the years, it has evolved many times and used a multitude of different technologies.
-Nowadays, it is comprised of a relatively simple collection of Terraform manifests thanks to the work of [BPG](https://github.com/bpg/terraform-provider-proxmox) and [Sidero Labs](https://github.com/siderolabs/terraform-provider-talos).
+TJ's Kubernetes Service, or *TKS*, is an IaC project that is used to deliver Kubernetes to Proxmox.
+Across the years, it has evolved many times and has used a multitude of different technologies.
+Nowadays, it is a relatively simple collection of Terraform manifests thanks to the work of [BPG](https://github.com/bpg/terraform-provider-proxmox) and [Sidero Labs](https://github.com/siderolabs/terraform-provider-talos).

 ## Instructions